PatrickMcGrath29/Rails-HTML-Escaping/README.md

-# Rails: HTML Escaping, Related Methods, Sanitization, and XSS Attacks explained.
+# Rails: html_safe, Sanitization, and XSS

 ## Significance of escaping HTML